RISE: Self-Improving Robot Policy with Compositional World Model: Qualitative Visualizations

 \textbf{Compositional World Model.} We visualize rollout trajectories conditioned on distinct action sequences.
 As shown in \Cref{fig:parallel_dream}, the dual-arm robot starts with the left arm grasping a blue brick.
 The expert trajectory executes a smooth pick-and-place operation into the target (blue) box, accompanied by an increasing reward curve.
 Similarly, the rollout driven by optimized actions exhibits a comparable trend.
 Notably, the generated video maintains high fidelity, accurately capturing complex environmental dynamics such as the operating conveyor belt.
 The corresponding reward curve shows improvement but remains slightly below the expert baseline, likely due to minor deviations in the optimized actions or subtle visual artifacts in the imagination.
 In contrast, the suboptimal trajectory clearly depicts the arm misplacing the brick into the wrong (yellow) box.
 Consequently, the reward rises during the picking phase but drops significantly once the arm moves toward the incorrect target.
 These results demonstrate the reliability of our world model in capturing both visual realism and logical consistency.

 \textbf{Dynamics Model.} We provide a comprehensive visual assessment to benchmark our dynamics model against state-of-the-art alternatives.
 As shown in ~\Cref{fig:dynamics_comparison_supp}, our method distinctly outperforms other approaches, particularly in maintaining high image quality and precise action alignment.
-Extending this analysis, ~\Cref{fig:dynamics_rollout} presents additional rollout results on the Galaxea and Agibot World environments, confirming our model's consistency in complex domains.
+Extending this analysis, \Cref{fig:dynamics_task_multi_view_rollout} and \Cref{fig:dynamics_rollout} present additional multi-view rollouts across real-world tasks, as well as the Galaxea and Agibot World environments, confirming our model's consistency in complex domains.

 \textbf{Value Model.} We showcase the predicted value trajectory over time alongside corresponding visual observations in~\Cref{fig:value_model}.
 Green regions indicate successful execution, while red regions highlight inferior or suboptimal actions.
 The value model assigns increasing scores during successful executions (e.g., accurate sorting, stable grasping, and successful cover closure), while degrading when subtle failures occur, such as missed grasps, failure to release, or the cover getting stuck.
 Moreover, we visualize the impact of each loss for training value model in \Cref{fig:value_ablation}.